 - Can download your DNA information into a file that is compatible with the software on the Gedmatch site

 Almost all of the major DNA testing companies allow you to download your DNA into a file that can be kept on your computer or uploaded to other websites.
-This includes Ancestry DNA, 23andMe, Family Tree DNA, Living DNA, My Heritage, and even Dante Labs.
+This includes Ancestry DNA, 23andMe, Family Tree DNA, Living DNA, and My Heritage.

 In order to get your DNA matches from Gedmatch, you will need to go through the process of downloading your DNA from your DNA testing company and uploading it to Gedmatch.
 You should be able to complete the process in less than 30 minutes.